-Pradyuman murder case: As bus conductor Ashok Kumar gets bail, father says nobody listens to poor
+Ryan school murder case: As bus conductor Ashok Kumar gets bail, father says nobody listens to poor - Firstpost

 Ahead of Tuesday's order, Amichand had expressed that despite being innocent Ashok had been in jail for more than two months.
 "Every time, we come here with hope our son will be relieved.
 The wait is getting longer, but I'm hopeful," he was quoted as saying by The Times of India.

-The CBI, which is investigating the murder, introduced a startling twist in the case by arresting a Class XI student of the Ryan International School.
-The 16-year-old had confessed to killing Pradyuman, after which the CBI said that the teenager committed the crime in a bid to postpone an examination.
+The CBI, which is investigating the murder, introduced a startling twist in the case by arresting a Class 11 student of the Ryan International School.
+The 16-year-old had confessed to killing the Class 2 student, after which the CBI said that the teenager committed the crime in a bid to postpone an examination.

 With inputs from PTI